jbaans/iothermostat/README.md

  These are for a non-https webinterface

- Note: Https requires much more configuration (instructions to be added).
+ Note: A secure / https configuration requires much more config files (instructions to be added).

  Don't use this on public accessible systems.